Frequently Asked Questions

 |Pg/mg= picogram per milligram of hair|

-Yes GC/MS confirmation is performed on all positive results to avoid any false positives.
+Yes.
+GC/MS confirmation is performed on all preliminary positive results to confirm or resolve initial findings.

-After you have mailed the hair sample, you must register your test here to obtain your results.
-You will need your Specimen ID number, passcode and email address to register.
+Before you collect your hair specimen for testing, you must register your test at Hairconfirm.com.
+You will need your Specimen ID number, passcode and your email address.

 The results will indicate a positive or negative result for each drug class.
-In addition, when a donor tests positive, the result will provide an assessment of hair dose response to identify whether the donor is a low (occasional), medium (weekend, daily) or high (constant) user (not including Marijuana).
+In addition, when a donor tests positive, the result will provide a quantitative analysis that includes the amount of each drug detected in the hair sample.

 Click here to download a sample results report.